 The Cost of Dying

-The important thing with any plan is to ensure they are tailor made to allow you to personalise every aspect of the day in a manner that suits your individual circumstances.
+The important thing with any plan is to ensure they are tailor-made to allow you to personalize every aspect of the day in a manner that suits your individual circumstances.
 Doing so gives you the ability to create a funeral that’s just how you want it to be.